uwiger/gproc/doc/gproc_dist.md

 live participating nodes.
 The call will return `true` when all these nodes have either responded or died.
 In the special case where the leader dies during an ongoing sync, the call will fail with a timeout exception.
-(Actually, it should be a `leader_died` exception; more study needed to find out why gen_leader times out in this situation, rather than reporting that the leader died.)
 <a name="terminate-2"></a>

 ### terminate/2 ###